Legal workflow

 Q.How do I ensure the adjuster can read my receipts?

-Our tool uses lossless merging.
+Our tool uses merge processing.
 As long as your original photo is clear, the merged PDF will maintain that clarity without adding heavy compression.

 Q.Is there a limit to how many receipts I can add?